AvivZilbershtein/RhymZsong_generator/README.md

 4. Change hyperparameters of the GPT-3 in the `Preferences` page for extra control and customizability
 ### To use the code do the following:
 1. In the directory you're using our code write the `pip install -r requirements.txt` in the terminal
+##### IMPORTANT NOTE
+If you already have pillow and pandas, and your python version is over 3.8 than only do the following commands to the terminal:
+`pip install streamlit`
+`pip install streamlit-option-menu`
+`pip install openai`

 2. Have a working account of openai and in the `request.py` file, on `line 4`, insert your api key as a string:
 `PRIVATE_API_KEY = "<your_api_key>"`
 3. In the directory you're using our code write the `streamlit run home_page.py` in the terminal.
 You will get local and network URL's and will be directed to RhymZ